kld1997/CS3398_JavaChess_GroupProject/README.md

 * Chess replay

-  -        Save the move history in way that allows a user to replay a finished match.
+  -        Save the move history in a way that allows a user to replay a finished match.

 * Add new modes